OSU-slatelab/SpeechGUI-AlignmentFramework/COSI_README.md

 pip install -r client_audio_requirements.txt pip install -r client_video_requirements.txt
 ```
 Your client environment should now be set up.
-For the server environment, run `pip install -r server_requirements.txt`.
+For the server environment, run `pip install -r

 ### VSCode Installation
 Download Debian file for [VSCode in Ubuntu](https://code.visualstudio.com/download) and then run the following commnands: